Dyrham Park’s colonial connections

 Who was Gylman Ivie?

 Soon after the Wynters bought Dyrham an intriguing name appears in the parish records.
-Gylman Ivie – described in records of 1575 as a ‘negro’ – was baptised aged 30.
+Gylman Ivie – described in records of 1575 as an African – was baptised aged 30.
 Gylman went on to have two children with Anna Spencer of Dyrham; a daughter Elizabeth was baptised in 1578 and their son Richard in 1581.

 We don’t know who Gylman was, but he has the surname of a local family, sometimes spelt Ivye or Ivy.
 George Wynter’s daughter Elizabeth married a Ferdinando Ivye, so it is possible that marriage brought Gylman to Dyrham, perhaps as a servant.
 If so, he was not the only black servant employed by the Wynter family.
 Sir William Wynter employed Domingo at his London house.
 Sir William’s son, Sir Edward Wynter (1561–1619) employed Edward Swarthye as his porter at White Cross Manor in Gloucestershire.